ember-learn/cli-guides/guides/advanced-use/cli-commands-reference.md

 ember serve <options...>
   Builds and serves your app, rebuilding on file changes.
   aliases: server, s
-  --port (Number) (Default: 4200) To use a port different than 4200.
-Pass 0 to automatically pick an available
+  --port (Number) (Default: 4200) Overrides $PORT.
+If the port 0 or the default port 4200 is passed, ember will use any available port starting from 4200.
-    port.
     aliases: -p <value>
   --host (String) Listens on all interfaces by default
     aliases: -H <value>
   --proxy (String)
     aliases: -pr <value>, -pxy <value>
   --proxy-in-timeout (Number) (Default: 120000) When using --proxy: timeout (in ms) for incoming requests
     aliases: -pit <value>
   --proxy-out-timeout (Number) (Default: 0) When using
    --proxy: timeout (in ms) for outgoing requests